mlyngweb1/Website-Development-2-src/topic-04-JavaScript-3/talk-1/talk-1.md

 # Lecture

-In this lecture, you will learn about more JavaScript features.
+In this lecture, you will learn about the Document Object Model, accessing elements, and event handling.